Global Coherence in Quantum Discord as a Resource: Operational tasks requiring global coherence

-For the two-qubit states beyond the Werner states, to identify the separable state for the \textit{optimal decomposition} that maximizes the entangled part in (\ref{LSe}) (see also App.~\ref{certss}), we have defined the quantity called \textit{Mermin strength}, $\Gamma$, given Eq.~(\ref{eq:G}).
-This quantity is considered here for the reason that, in addition to certifying superunsteerability as shown in App.~\ref{certss}, it also captures \textit{Schr\"{o}dinger strength} $SS_{2}$.
-For example, for the Bell diagonal states, it takes the value $\Gamma(\tau_{AB})=2|c_2|$ for the measurements that give rise to $SS_{2}(\tau_{AB})=|c_2|$ in Eq.~(\ref{SSBD}).
-For the most general superunsteerable boxes, how it captures Schr\"{o}dinger strength was studied in Ref.~\cite{Jeb14} using the quantity called \textit{Mermin discord}, as the maximal fraction of the Mermin box (a maximally steerable box).
-In the present work, we adopted the quantity of Mermin strength $\Gamma$ as in Eq.~(\ref{eq:G}) to have it vanish for all CQ and QC states, while the quantity of Mermin discord in Ref.~\cite{Jeb14} does not always vanish for these states.
+which takes values as $\Gamma \ge 0$.
+This quantity is considered here for the reason that, in addition to witnessing superunsteerability as shown in App.~\ref{certss}, it also provides a necessary and sufficient certification of the presence of \textit{Schr\"{o}dinger strength} in any given correlation, as indicated by a nonzero $SS_{2}$ \footnote{In~\cite{Jeb14}, Mermin discord, which is the same quantity as $\Gamma$, but without invoking the covariance on the Mermin functions, was used to capture the maximal fraction of the Mermin correlation (a maximally steerable correlation~\cite{DDJ+18}), in unsteerable correlations.
+In the present work, we adopted the quantity of Mermin strength $\Gamma$ as in Eq.~(\ref{eq:G}) to have it vanish for all CQ and QC states, while the quantity of Mermin discord in~\cite{Jeb14} does not always vanish for these states.}.
+This follows because $\Gamma > 0$ for any given correlation if and only if the correlation admits a decomposition with a nonzero weight of a maximally steerable correlation~\cite{Jeb14,DDJ+18}, implying a nonzero $SS_{2}$~\cite{JDK+19}.
+For example, for the Bell diagonal states $\tau_{AB}$, $\Gamma(\tau_{AB})=2|c_2|$ for the measurements that give rise to $SS_{2}(\tau_{AB})=|c_2|$ in Eq.~(\ref{SSBD}) in Appendix~A. On the other hand, superunsteerability of the given discordant state does not necessarily imply a nonvanishing Schr\"{o}dinger strength, see Observation $8$ in Appendix~\ref{certss} for an illustration of this.